New! The Right to End Your Contract Early

 Is this a permanent change to the law?

 No. This is a short-term law, brought in because of the Coronavirus situation, however there have been a number of extensions made to this.
-The law was originally scheduled to expire on 30th September 2020, extended 31st March 2021, and then extended again to 30th September 2021.
-There has now been a further extension to 31st March 2022 (via the Coronavirus (Extension and Expiry) (Scotland) Act 2021).
+The law was originally scheduled to expire on 30th September 2020, but has been extended on multiple occasions.
+The latest extension is due to expire on 30th September 2022 via the The Coronavirus (Scotland) Acts (Amendment of Expiry Dates) Regulations 2022.

-We do not yet know if any of the provisions of this law might be made permanent in future, however the most recent Act has the potential to allow a further extension to 30th September 2022.
+We do not yet know if any of the provisions of this law might be made permanent in future and we will continue to monitor the Act for any future amendments.